Iraq: Risk Assessment

 - International financial support (IMF and bilateral loans)

-- Undiversified economy; highly dependent on the oil sector
+- Under-diversified economy, highly dependent on the oil sector

 - Severe tensions between the ruling Shia majority and the rest of the country

 - Tensions with autonomous Kurdistan, which is a major contributor to the oil sector

-- Cost of reconstruction and assistance to victims following armed conflict
+- Cost of reconstruction and assistance to victims following the armed conflict

 - Small GDP share of non-oil and gas private sector

 - Weak and limited banking sector